South Africa May 28-June 2, June 2023

 SANDTON

-Sandton City is an upscale shopping mall with 300 high end retail brands, and embodies all the glamour of world-class shopping, dining, and leisure.
+Sandton City is an upscale shopping mall with 300 high-end retail brands and embodies all the glamour of world-class shopping, dining, and leisure.

 Alice Lane Towers.
 Two towers of white and black glass with curving outlines, 17 floors of glass and aluminum.
-The building houses the offices of well-known and dominant South African law firm Deneys Reitz,
+The building houses the offices of the well-known and dominant South African law firm Deneys Reitz,

 PRETORIA